evidentlyai/evidently/docs/book/introduction/core-concepts.md

 Tests help perform structured data and ML model performance checks.
 They explicitly define the expectations from your data and model.

-A **test** is a metric with a condition.
+A **Test** is a metric with a condition.
 It calculates a value and compares it against the defined threshold.

 If the condition is satisfied, the test returns a **success**.

 If you choose to get a visual output with the test results, you will see the current value of the metric and the test condition.
 On expand, you will get a supporting visualization.

-Here is an example of a column-level test that evaluates the mean value stability:
+Here is an example of a column-level Test that evaluates the mean value stability:

 ![Mean value stability test](../.gitbook/assets/tests/test_example_success_data-min.png)

-Here is an example of a dataset-level test that evaluates model error:
+Here is an example of a dataset-level Test that evaluates model error:

 ![Root mean square error test](../.gitbook/assets/tests/test_example_success_model-min.png)

-If the condition is not satisfied, the test returns a **fail**:
+If the condition is not satisfied, the Test returns a **fail**:

 ![Data drift per feature test](../.gitbook/assets/tests/test_example_fail-min.png)

-If the test execution fails, it will return an error.
+If the Test execution fails, it will return an error.

 Evidently contains 70+ individual tests that cover different aspects of model and data quality.